spsalmon/towbintools/README.md

 # towbintools!

 This is the package containing all the important functions used by the Towbin Lab of the University of Bern.
-Most of the code is a python translation of our old Matlab pipeline.

 This package goes hand in hand with our modular pipelining tool : <https://github.com/spsalmon/towbintools_pipeline>